gmachielsen/MadebyLoni/README.md

 - the about page.
 - static folder partly written by me
 - static files partly written by me

--I have also done little changes in some front end stuff and I have changed the login.
+- I have also done little changes in the front end and I have changed the login.
 On the udemy course if the customer is registered it need to login again, I have changed that, now once the customer is registered it will automatically logged in.

 I also want to thank codeinstitute as this time has gave me the opportunity to learn frontend and django.
 I am happy that I can set up a blog and online shop on my own.
 Codeinstitute has also given me trust in coding as at the beginning of the course I had zero knowledge about coding!
 And now I have the confidence to build websites!